oxelson/CS634/README.md

 IMPORTANT!
 The data needed to run the website has been updated for sprint2.
 Therefore, _you'll need to clear all the data held for the site in local storage (if your browser has retained it) and reload the website_.

+As always, let us know if you have any question!